-When we push our weight lifting abilities to the max, we put strain on our bodies.
+When we push our weight lifting abilities to the max, we put a strain on our bodies.
 This can lead to intracranial pressure, or build up of pressure in your brain.
-In turn, you may experience a build up of pressure within the ears.
+In turn, you may experience a build-up of pressure within the ears.
 Add holding your breath into the mix, and you increase your chances of tearing a membrane.

 This membrane is called the perilymphatic fistula (PLF).
 The PLF is a small, thin membrane.
 Even a tiny tear in this membrane can cause fluid from the inner ear to link into the middle ear, which can result in hearing damage.

 Could you be experiencing noise-induced hearing loss?
 Learn more with this post: What is Noise-Induced Hearing Loss?

 Exposure to Loud Noises

 Strangely enough, the second cause of exercise induced hearing loss has very little to do with the actual act of exercising.
 Rather, it’s loud noises you’re exposed to at the gym that can increase your risk of hearing loss.